catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 `Resources <https://docs.dagster.io/concepts/resources>`__ are helpful for sharing python objects amongst assets.
-For example, PUDL uses a Datastore resource that multiple assets use to pull data from PUDL's raw data archives on Zenodo.
+For example, multiple PUDL assets use the :func:`pudl.resources.datastore` resource to pull data from PUDL's raw data archives on Zenodo.

 Generally, inputs to assets should either be other assets or python objects in Resources.